Functions in JavaScript

 A function is a block of statements that perform a specific task.
 Functions are primarily designed for handling repetitive tasks.

-A function declaration (also known as function definition or function statement) in JavaScript goes with the function
+function statement) in JavaScript goes with the

-statement can be used inside the body of the function.
-If the return
+body of the function.
+If the

-statement is omitted, the undefined
+return statement is omitted, the

-value is returned implicitly.
-Execution of a function stops upon reaching the return
+Execution of a function stops upon reaching the

-statement.
+return statement.

-As an example, here we declare a function named circle
+As an example, here we declare a function named

-that takes in one parameter r
+circle that takes in one parameter

-- the radius of a circle - and returns the computed area of a circle
+r - the radius of a circle - and returns

 function circle(r) {